Continue reading to find out all about hunting in Namibia.

 In Namibia, the hunting season runs from February through November with the peak of the hunting season occurring during the winter months of May through August.
 Luckily, Namibia has generally mild winters; during July, the weather is great for hunting: usually 45-75°F and sunny.
 Summers in Namibia are typically hot and rainy.
 Unfortunately, northern Namibia is a malarial zone, especially during the summer, and travelers should take malarial drugs when visiting.

 The terrain one will encounter while hunting varies across the country.
 The southern and eastern portions of the country are very arid, with small patches of vegetation.
 The vegetation consists mainly of patches of low brush with very few trees.
 In these conditions, hunters must be prepared to take long range shots (200 yards+), since long distance identification of game is typically the rule and it is difficult to closely approach most animals.
+Flat shooting cartridges like the 7mm Rem Mag or .300 Win Mag are ideal.
 The further north one goes in Namibia, the thicker the vegetation gets.

 In the area where I hunted in northern Namibia, I encountered much thicker brush and more trees with occasional openings where I could see for several hundred yards.
 In these areas it is possible to get much closer to game and I took shots at game at ranges between 10 and 350 yards.
 The Acacia tree is a very common plant across Namibia and is extremely thorny.
 Keep this in mind when planning your wardrobe and wear sturdy clothing; many hunters have had their clothes shredded by these plants.